-See our Kruger Self-drive map for locations
+See our Kruger Self-drive map for locations on these Kruger routes.

-- Biyamiti Weir Viewpoint – hippos, crocodile, birdlife and giraffe
+- Biyamiti Weir Viewpoint: Hippos, crocodile, birdlife and giraffe

-- H4-2 Crocodile Bridge to Lower Sabie – this road is known for spotting rhino and cheetah
+- H4-2 Crocodile Bridge to Lower Sabie: This road is known for spotting rhino and cheetah

-- The H4-1 north of Lower Sabie Rest Camp – drive along the picturesque Sabie river and take a detour along the N’watimhiri Causeway
+- The H4-1 north of Lower Sabie Rest Camp: Drive along the picturesque Sabie river and take a detour along the N’watimhiri Causeway

-- Sunset Dam (near Lower Sabie Rest Camp) – the perfect place to chill and watch the various animals come to drink whilst the resident hippos and crocodiles watch on.
+- Sunset Dam (near Lower Sabie Rest Camp): The perfect place to chill and watch the various animals come to drink whilst the resident hippos and crocodiles watch on.
 Here you’ll see plenty of water birds and you may even spot the herons hitching a ride on the hippo’s backs.

-Central Kruger has more open savannah where you can find zebra, wildebeest and spot the odd ostrich.
+Central Kruger has a more open savannah where you can find zebra, wildebeest and spot the odd ostrich.
 Near the rivers, you are likely to find troops of baboons and vervet monkeys, hippos and crocs.